Decibel: Relationship between power and root-power levels

 must hold to allow the power level difference to be equal to the root-power level difference from power P_{1} and F_{1} to P_{2} and F_{2}.
 An example might be an amplifier with unity voltage gain independent of load and frequency driving a load with a frequency-dependent impedance: the relative voltage gain of the amplifier is always 0 dB, but the power gain depends on the changing spectral composition of the waveform being amplified.
 Frequency-dependent impedances may be analyzed by considering the quantities power spectral density and the associated root-power quantities via the Fourier transform, which allows elimination of the frequency dependence in the analysis by analyzing the system at each frequency independently.

 Conversions

-Since logarithm differences measured in these units often represent power ratios and root-power ratios, values for both are shown below.
+Since logarithm differences expressed in these units often represent power ratios and root-power ratios, values for both are shown below.
 The bel is traditionally used as a unit of logarithmic power ratio, while the neper is used for logarithmic root-power (amplitude) ratio.